 Orzo is a wonderful ingredient to use in salads, and it functions equally well as rice or pasta would.
 Just be sure to rinse it, drain well, toss it in olive oil to keep it from clumping, and chill thoroughly before adding it to your salad.

-For examples, you could substitute cooked orzo in a chopped vegetable and rice salad or Waldorf rice salad, which is a different take on the classic Waldorf.
+For example, you could substitute cooked orzo in a chopped vegetable and rice salad or Waldorf rice salad, which is a different take on the classic Waldorf.
 And orzo would be a fabulous ingredient to add to a traditional Greek salad.